Comment on page

-To create a project on the 2mee platform start by logging in to your account on the 2mee messaging platform.
-Once you are logged in you will need to click the ‘Create Project’ button to start creating a project.
+Once you are logged in you will need to click the ‘Add Project’ button to start creating a project.

 You will then be asked to add a name and description to your project, please add both of these then choose the platform you want to configure.
-You can choose between the channels: iOS, Android or Web.
+You can choose between the channels: iOS, Android, Web or SMS.

 Once you have added all of your details and chosen the selected channel press 'Configure'